opsone-ch/documentation/services/ftp.rst

 This service will install and configure ProFTPD and manage virtual users.

-.. warning:: use FTP only if really required (for example for webcam access).
-Most use cases are just fine with SSH/SCP
+.. warning:: for your daily operations, please use SSH/SCP which is already in place by default

 Users
 -----